mun3/F-ckAvgleAntiAdblock/README.md

 # F-ck Avgle's AntiAdblock
 The intrusive ads on avgle.com (NSFW) are intolerable, especially on low/mid-end devices.
+The script provides 2 core features:
+* Blocks ads
-This script blocks ads and exposes the m3u8 links of videos.
+* Exposes the direct links of videos.
 Tip: the 'Download' button! :)

 Patches will be made until Avgle reverses its decision.
 Please share and let our voices be heard.